Best Fracture Surgeon In Kolkata

 Fractures to the limbs and pelvis can result in long-term disability and affect the employability and ability to pursue hobbies and past times.
 Mr Mohanty is a fellowship trained trauma surgeon and has gained expertise and experience in treating all fractures of limbs and pelvis.
-Mr Mohanty routinely sees acutely injured patients in his clinic.
+Mr Mohanty, the best fracture surgeon in Kolkata routinely sees acutely injured patients in his clinic.

 - Trauma and acute surgical interventions include

 - Nonunions and infections (e.g. non healing fractures)